 Pregnancy tumors usually disappear on their own after the baby's birth.
 However, if the tumor interferes with eating, your dentist or a specialist may choose to remove it.
 This involves a simple procedure performed under local anesthesia.
 Even if the tumor is removed during pregnancy, it redevelops in about half the cases.

 After You've Had Your Baby

-If you experienced any gum problems during your pregnancy, see your dentist soon after delivery to have your entire mouth examined and periodontal health evaluated.
+If you had any gum problems during your pregnancy, see your dentist soon after delivery to have a full oral health check.